ystia/yorc/doc/infrastructures.rst

 `Singularity <https://www.sylabs.io/singularity/>`_ is a container system similar to Docker but designed to integrate well HPC environments. and let users execute a command inside a Singularity or Docker container as a job submission.
 See `Working with jobs <https://yorc-a4c-plugin.readthedocs.io/en/latest/jobs.html>`_ for more information.

-Yorc support the following resources on Slurm:
+Yorc supports the following resources on Slurm:

-  * Node Allocations as Computes.
+  * Node Allocations as Computes
-  * Jobs.
+  * Jobs
   * Singularity Jobs.